All Commonwealth supported students pay a student contribution amount.

 What is HECS-HELP?

 HECS-HELP is a government scheme that enables eligible students* to pay their student contribution amount in the following way:

 HECS-HELP Loan: This is a loan from the Australian Government for all or part of your student contribution amount.
 The loan amount is recorded with your Tax details by the Australian Tax Office (ATO).
 The ATO will be notified of the debt you have incurred at each topic census date.

-The Information for Commonwealth Supported Students Booklet 2014 (PDF 3MB) details your responsibilities as a student accepting a Commonwealth supported place and a HECS-HELP loan.
+The Commonwealth supported places information for 2015 booklet (PDF 215KB) details your responsibilities as a student accepting a Commonwealth supported place and a HECS-HELP loan.

 How do I receive HECS-HELP assistance?